27 March 2023

 - Must hold Australian driver’s license or be able to obtain a license

 - Ability to conduct field work independently

 Additional desirable selection criteria specific to this project:

 - Experience in berry production research including applicants with peer-reviewed research publications in the area of research will be looked upon favourably

-- Contact the Primary Supervisor, Dr Stephen Quarrell to discuss your suitability and the project's requirements; and
+- Contact Dr Stephen Quarrell to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.